 Family fun with Hippotrip

-While a sailing or speedboat experience would be fun with children, Hippotrip is definitely a family-oriented experience.
-That said, Mike and I were one of several couples taking the tour sans kids so don’t let a lack of children stop you from joining in the fun.
+While a sailing or speedboat experience could be fun with children, Hippotrip is definitely a family-oriented experience.
+That said, Mike and I were one of several couples taking the tour so don’t let a lack of children stop you from joining in the fun.